 If you are just getting into the hobby of RC helicopter flying, you may not know which kind of RC helicopter model to buy.
 There are some different factors you should look into when you get your first RC helicopter; here are 5 factors to consider when you buy an RC helicopter.

 Do you want to get a larger gas-powered RC helicopter?
 Or does your budget only fit in a smaller electric-powered model?
 Depending on your needs and preferences, you should consider the type of power source an RC helicopter will have.
 Larger RC helicopters will often use gas as its source of power, and their engines will also produce smoke.
 Smaller-sized RC helicopters will have electric-powered engines.
-The best outdoor RC helicopter will use gas as power sources.
+The best RC helicopters for 2017 will use gas as power sources.

 The number of channels of an RC helicopter means the number of different movements that it can perform.
 Most people will be fine with 2 or 3 channel RC helicopters.
 But if you want to do stunts on your helicopters, or want more manoeuvrable models, then you will want to get either a 4 or 6 channel model.
 You should be aware of the fact that more channels mean that it will be harder to control.
 Beginners should stay away from RC helicopters with more channels because they will have a harder time learning to fly it.

 Different models of RC helicopters will have different materials.
 The durability, price, weight, and appearance of an RC helicopter will change according to the materials it is constructed out of.
 Depending on your preferences, you will want an RC helicopter that is either made out of fibreglass, plastic or even metal.

 Does the RC helicopter have a multi-frequency capability?
 If you fly an RC helicopter with only one frequency, be sure to avoid crowds of people.
 Another remote control signal could affect your helicopter, making you lose control of it.